-Unique vessels were simulated to enter the fishery in 3 waves: at the start, approximately 1/3rd of the way through the simulation, and approximately 2/3rd of the way through the simulation.
-Each vessel was assumed to participate in the fishery every year up through it’s decommissioning age.
-The vessel’s decommissioning age was given by a random draw from a Poisson distribution with λ equal to 1/3rd of the total simulation length.
+Unique vessels were simulated to enter the fishery in three waves: at the start, at approximately one third of the way through the simulation, and at approximately two thirds of the way through the simulation.
+Each vessel was assumed to participate in the fishery every year up through its decommissioning age.
+The vessel’s decommissioning age was given by a random draw from a Poisson distribution with intensity λ equal to one third of the total simulation length.
 An example of the fleet and vessel characteristics across time is shown in Figure 2.

 Methods – Estimating Indices

-For each of the 1 200 simulated data sets, 4 different configurations of a spatiotemporal delta-lognormal GLMM implemented using the VAST package were used to estimate indices of abundance It.
-A baseline configuration of the VAST model consisted of specifying two sub-models: one for modelling the encounter probability with a binomial error structure and a positive catch component modelled with a lognormal error structure.
-Each component separately estimated spatial random effects at 150 “knots” which were uniformly distributed across the spatial domain of the simulation and a set of spatiotemporal random effects for each unique combination of spatial time-step.
-The spatial correlation structure of both the spatial random effects and the spatiotemporal random effects was governed by a multivariate normal random field with a Matern spatial covariance function.
-For the spatiotemporal random effects no correlation or structure was assumed for the temporal component of variation.
-Indices were calculated as a spatial average of the predicted density across a 1° x 1° spatial extrapolation grid spanning the simulation’s spatial domain.
-Uncertainty around the index were derived using the delta-method.
-Though the results focus on the index estimated for the entire WCPFC assessment area, indices were simultaneously estimated by each model for the 8 regions within the assessment area.
+For each of the 1,200 simulated data sets, four different configurations of a spatiotemporal delta-lognormal GLMM implemented using R package VAST (Thorson, 2019a) were used to estimate indices of abundance It.
+A baseline configuration of the spatiotemporal model consisted of specifying two sub-models: one for modelling the encounter probability with a binomial error structure, and one for modelling positive catch component with a lognormal error structure.
+Each sub-model separately estimated spatial random effects at 150 “knots” which were uniformly distributed across the spatial domain of the simulation and a set of spatiotemporal random effects for each unique combination of spatial time-step.
+The spatial correlation structure of both the spatial random effects and the spatiotemporal random effects was governed by a multivariate normal random field with a Matérn spatial covariance function.
+For the spatiotemporal random effects, no correlation structure was assumed for the temporal component of variation.
+Indices were calculated as a spatial average of the predicted density across a 1° spatial extrapolation grid spanning the simulation’s spatial domain.
+Uncertainty around the index were derived using a generalization of the delta-method (Thorson et al., 2015; Thorson and Barnett, 2017).
+Though the results focus on the index estimated for the entire WCPFC assessment area, indices were simultaneously estimated by a spatiotemporal model for the eight regions within the assessment area.

-In order to examine the effect of changing the VAST model structure on the estimated indices, four configurations of the VAST model were constructed.
-Model configuration was done according to a full factorial combination of either including an environmental covariate on abundance or including a climate index as a spatially varying coefficient (SVC).
-The resulting configurations are:
+In order to examine the effect of changing the spatiotemporal model structure on the estimated indices, four configurations of the spatiotemporal model were constructed.
+Model configuration was done according to a full factorial combination of either including a seasonal environmental covariate on abundance (SST) or including a regional annual climate index (the ENSO) as a spatially varying coefficient (SVC; Thorson, 2019b).
+The resulting configurations were:

-NoEnviro: The baseline VAST model as described above.
+NoEnviro: The baseline spatiotemporal model as described above.

-Enviro: The baseline VAST model with the inclusion of an environmental covariate on abundance
+Enviro: The baseline spatiotemporal model with the inclusion of a seasonal environmental covariate on abundance.

-NoEnviroSVC: The NoEnviro model with the inclusion of a climate index as a spatially varying coefficient
+NoEnviroSVC: The NoEnviro spatiotemporal model with the inclusion of a regional annual climate index as a SVC.

-EnviroSVC: The Enviro model with the inclusion of a climate index as a spatially varying coefficient.
+EnviroSVC: The Enviro spatiotemporal model with the inclusion of a regional annual climate index as a SVC.

-For the Enviro and EnviroSVC models, the Reynolds Monthly 2° x 2° gridded sea surface temperature (sst) from 1979 -2008, and aggregated to a quarterly time scale was included as a covariate on abundance using 3-degree polynomial spline implemented using the bs function in the splines package.
-Skipjack tuna are most abundant in tropical waters so it expected that sst and skipjack abundance are positively correlated.
+For the Enviro and EnviroSVC models, the Reynolds monthly 2° gridded SST from 1979 -2008 aggregated to a quarterly time scale was included as a covariate on abundance using 3-degree polynomial spline implemented using the bs function in R package splines.
+Skipjack tuna are most abundant in tropical waters so it expected that SST and skipjack abundance are positively correlated.
 Implementing the relationship as a polynomial spline allows for the estimation of an optimal temperature with estimated abundance declining as the temperature moves away from the optimum.
 Additionally, within the SEAPODYM model, a temperature preference for adult skipjack tuna is estimated and used as a component of the advective movement of adult skipjack biomass in the model.